 Late Registration begins on the first day of classes.
-All late registrations will be processed at the Enrollment Services counter (1169 UC).
+All late registrations must be submitted to the Registrar's Office via email, UMDRegistration@umich.edu or in person at the One Stop Student Services Office (1145 UC).
 For late registrations processed after the second week of classes for a full term and the first week of classes for a half term, a late registration fee is assessed to the student's account.

 Students are required to have appropriate instructor signatures for all courses that have filled.
 Engineering students should contact the Engineering Records Office for required signatures.
 Personal Enrichment and Prospective Degree students must obtain signatures from the Office of Student Success.

-After the second week of classes for a full term and the first week of classes for a half term, students must petition their academic unit for approval to register.
-Upon approval of the petition, students who register will be assessed a late registration fee beginning with $25.00 and increasing in increments of $10.00 per week to a maximum of $45.00.
+After the second week of classes for a full term and the first week of classes for a half term, students are required to have appropriate instructor signatures to register for all courses.
+Upon approval, students who register will be assessed a late registration fee beginning with $25.00 and increasing in increments of $10.00 per week to a maximum of $45.00.

 Observe all prerequisites and comments listed in the Schedule of Classes and Undergraduate or Graduate Catalog, or the "Course Descriptions" section.
 Special attention should be given to courses in which a concurrent election is required (e.g., Chemistry 134).
 For such courses, the student must also register for the Recitation/Laboratory if different from the course reference number (CRN) for the lecture.
 The system will prevent students from registering for courses for which the proper corequisites and prerequisites are missing.
 Any exceptions to the rule require approval from the department or college offering the course.
 If permission is granted, the department or college may override a prerequisite electronically or may require that the student obtains written permission.
 Written permission is required to elect a course without its required corequisites.
 Courses that require written permission must be elected at the Enrollment Services counter (1169 UC).